kendrickcc/archlinux-uefi-packer-ansible/README.md

 - 3 partition system using GRUB efibootmgr.
     - /dev/sda1 256 MiB esp
     - /dev/sda2 4 GiB swap
-    - /dev/sda3 37 GiB (or what remains) /
+    - /dev/sda3 ~23 GiB mounted as root drive (`/`)
+        - Roughly what remains of the drive size specified.

 The partion role does have parameters to create a home directory but was not used.